 Previously I held teaching and research positions at the University of Bristol Centre for Ethics in Medicine, as well as research positions at University College London Medical School Research Department for Medical Education, and the University of East London Institute for Health and Human Development.
 I am a visiting tutor at the Yale University Summer Institute in Bioethics.

 I have a PhD in Bioethics from the University of Bristol.
 My thesis focused on the philosophical, ethical, and social implications of human enhancement technologies.
-In 2015 I was awarded a Wellcome Trust Ethics and Society Small Grant to take forward the conclusions of my thesis, examining the relation between human enhancement and public health, which remains a significant research interest.
+I was awarded a Wellcome Trust grant to take forward the conclusions of my thesis, examining the relation between human enhancement and public health, which remains a significant research interest.